magento/merchdocs/src/catalog/product-create-grouped.md

 1. Set **Grouped Product Image** to `Product Thumbnail Itself`.

-    If necessary, clear the **Use system value** checkbox to set this option.
+    If necessary, deselect the **Use system value** checkbox to set this option.

 1. Click <span class="btn">Save Config</span>.